 As in most other states, in Washington when someone’s negligence or intentional misconduct causes harm to another person, that person has rights to seek compensatory damages from the wrongdoer.
 Generally speaking, lawyers classify these damages into two categories: economic (or special) damages, and non-economic (or general) damages.

-Under Washington law, the party with legal liability for economic damages may have the right to pay them to the person harmed in periodic installments, instead of in a lump-sum.
+Under Washington law, the party with legal liability for economic damages may have the right to pay them to the person harmed in periodic installments instead of in a lump-sum.
+Your attorney can give you an idea of what to expect when it comes to compensation for your economic damages.

 Non-economic damages provide a remedy for more intangible harms that are more difficult to calculate.
 These may include:

 Non-economic damages have a reputation in popular culture as being very large.
 That is not necessarily the case in Washington, however.
-Under Washington law, non-economic damages are subject to a cap.
-The plaintiff is entitled to recover a maximum of 43 percent of the average annual wage in Washington (an amount set by law) multiplied by his or her life expectancy at the time of the personal injury (but no less than 15 years).
+Washington law subjects non-economic damages to a cap.
+The plaintiff may recover a maximum of 43 percent of the average annual wage in Washington (an amount set by law) multiplied by his or her life expectancy at the time of the personal injury (but no less than 15 years).
 Washington law also does not generally allow for punitive (or exemplary) damages.

 At Boohoff Law, we appreciate how difficult it can feel to confront life after an unexpected personal injury.
 Suddenly, you face a long road to getting your health and mobility back.
 You have trouble with basic life tasks.
 Your expenses have skyrocketed while your income has fallen.
 This is a stressful, painful time.